sunmingtao/poker-hand-analysis/README.md

 # Question

-BB vs SB, shall I take a stab when checked to even with little equity?
+BB vs SB, shall I take a stab when checked to even with little equity? e.g. Hero has A5s on T86 flop.